Regulatory actions for Feb. 21, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Sira Medical, Zylox-Tonbridge.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Advanced Therapies, Affamed, Argenx, Astrazeneca, Avidity, Bristol Myers Squibb, Celltrion, Certa, Daiichi Sankyo, Disc Medicine, Genentech, Harmony, Immuneering, Iovance, Jacobio, Kalvista, Mabwell, Matinas, Merck, Monopar, MRM Health, Omnix, Pepgen, Pfizer, Rapt, Servier, Ultimovacs.